WHAT IS REC CAMP LIKE?

 WHAT IS THE DIFFERENCE BETWEEN REC CAMP AND BEACH CAMP?

 Beach Camp offers more of a conference experience that meets the needs of a summer retreat.
 In the afternoon, your group is free to plan and enjoy the beach and other activities.
 You are in control of your own meals.
 You can also arrange your own accommodations, or Student Life can arrange housing in condos or hotels for you.
-Programming includes a morning and evening service and materials for Family Group Bible Study.
+Programming includes a morning and evening service and materials for Life Group Bible Study.
 Rec Camp is usually held on a college campus or conference center where the meals are provided.
-At Rec Camp, Student Life staff coordinates organized Recreation during the day, which Family Groups participate in together.
+At Rec Camp, Student Life staff coordinates organized Recreation during the day, which Life Groups participate in together.